trailofbits/algo/README.md

 1. **Setup an account on a cloud hosting provider.** Algo supports [DigitalOcean](https://m.do.co/c/4d7f4ff9cfe4) (most user friendly), [Amazon EC2](https://aws.amazon.com/), [Google Compute Engine](https://cloud.google.com/compute/), and [Microsoft Azure](https://azure.microsoft.com/).

-2. [Download Algo](https://github.com/trailofbits/algo/archive/master.zip) and unzip it in a convenient location on your local machine.
+2. **[Download Algo](https://github.com/trailofbits/algo/archive/master.zip).** Unzip it in a convenient location on your local machine.

-3. Install Algo's core dependencies.
-Open the Terminal.
+3. **Install Algo's core dependencies.** Open the Terminal.
 The `python` interpreter you use to deploy Algo must be python2.
 If you don't know what this means, you're probably fine. `cd` into the `algo-master` directory where you unzipped Algo, then run:

     - macOS:
       ```bash